jessicawyz/tp/docs/DeveloperGuide.md

 ### Additional Notes
 - Use the `resetpayments` command with caution, as it will clear all payment records for the specified student, potentially impacting their payment record.
-- Ensure accuracy when entering the `ID` to avoid unintentional resets of payment information for the wrong student account.
+- Ensure accuracy when entering the `ID` to avoid unintentional resets of payment information for the wrong student.

 ### Exam commands

 #### Adding an Exam to a Student Account
 - **Command**: `addexam`
-- **Description**: Adds an exam record to a specified student by their unique id.
+- **Description**: Adds an exam record to a specified student by their `ID`.
 This command allows for specifying the exam name, exam date, and optionally, exam time.

 ##### Prerequisites
-- The student associated with the given unique id must exist within the system.
+- The student associated with the given `ID` must exist within the system.

 ##### Usage
 - **To add an exam**: